-Dr. Gundry argues that the best green tea to drink is actually matcha green tea.
+Dr. Gundry argues that the best green tea to drink is matcha green tea.

-Unlike other types of green tea, matcha contains ten times the antioxidants in one serving than in one cup of brewed green tea.
+Unlike other types of green tea, matcha has ten times the antioxidants as one cup of brewed green tea.

 It also promotes detoxification, boosts the immune system, and is a natural weight-loss aid.